 Karen Shannon, Chief Executive

-Karen is responsible for the creative direction, strategic planning, programming, marketing and funding of Manchester Histories (MH) and Manchester Histories Festival (MHF).
+Karen is responsible for the creative direction, vision, strategic planning, programming, marketing and funding of Manchester Histories (MH) and Manchester Histories Festival (MHF).
 Karen believes that exploring histories and heritage is a great way of engaging with people and communities.
 A way to spark imaginations, learn new things, and to use creative processes to bring histories to life.
 To co-create work that has impact and meaning on the here and now, and the future.